Saudi King Abdullah a cautious reformer

 In a ruling family known for lavish excesses, King Abdullah's fondness for retreats at his desert camp has distinguished him from Saudi princes who prefer to spend summers in Mediterranean palaces.

-In recent years, the king's foreign policy has increasingly focussed on efforts to contain what the Sunni monarchy sees as the increasing influence of Shi'ite Muslim power Iran across the Arab world.
+In recent years, the king's foreign policy has increasingly focused on efforts to contain what the Sunni monarchy sees as the increasing influence of Shi'ite Muslim power Iran across the Arab world.

 That policy reached its high point in March when Saudi Arabia sent troops to Bahrain to support the island's Sunni Muslim monarchy against an uprising by the Shi'ite majority.